george24601/notes/java/jvm/gc.md

 The postion of the compaction area changes at each GC, using one or two sliding windows to determin the next position

-# where are the GC roots?
+### GC roots

-GC root : referred by local variables in VM stackframe
+* referred by local variables in VM stackframe

-method area, referred by class static
+* method area, referred by class static

-method area, referred by constant
+* method area, referred by constant

-local method stack, referred by JNI
+* local method stack, referred by JNI

-so gc root exists in method area, stack, and local method area - referenced by GC roots will not be GCed.  can GC root be on heap too?
+After tagged unreachable from GC, will decide is object didn't override finalize() or finalized() has been called, then the object will be executed

 gc uses a daemon thread inside JVM